intel/llvm/sycl/doc/OptionalDeviceFeatures.md

 If the image contains kernels that were *not* compiled with `-fsycl-assume-all-kernels-run-on-targets`, the pass works as follows:

-* Set *FinalUsedAspects* to the image's *UsedAspects* set of aspects.
+* Set *FinalUsedAspects* to the image's *UsedAspects* set of aspects (which could be the empty set if the image has no required aspects).
-* Set *FinalSubGroup* to the image's required sub-group size.
+* Set *FinalSubGroup* to the image's required sub-group size (which could be the empty set if the image has no required sub-group size).
-* Set *FinalWorkGroup* to the image's required work-group size.
+* Set *FinalWorkGroup* to the image's required work-group size (which could be the empty set if the image has no required work-group size).
 * Scan over all functions in the image and examine the function's metadata:
   - If the function has either `!intel_used_aspects` or `!intel_declared_aspects` metadata and one of the aspects in that metadata